kittykatattack/spriteUtilities/README.md

 Supply `filmstrip` with the tileset image name and the width and height of each frame.
-If there's padding around each frame, supply the padding amount, in pixels. `filmstrip` returns an array of frames that you can use to make an animated `MovieClip` sprite.
+If there's padding around each frame, supply the padding amount, in pixels. `filmstrip` returns an array of frames that you can use to make an animated `AnimatedSprite` sprite.
 Here's how you could use `filmstrip` with the universal `sprite` function to quickly make a sprite with multiple frames:
 ```js